CreatCodeBuild/CarND-Advanced-Lane-Lines/README.md

 I used 20 images in total.
 You can find all of them in [this folder](https://github.com/CreatCodeBuild/CarND-Advanced-Lane-Lines/tree/master/camera_cal)

-In helper.py, you can find `class Calibrator`.
+In __helper.py__, you can find `class Calibrator`.
 I use this class to do both calibration and undistortion.

 The 3 key functions are `cv2.findChessboardCorners`, `cv2.calibrateCamera` and `cv2.undistort`.

-You can run `test_Calibrator` function in test.py to test this class. `test_Calibrator` will write undistorted images to directory [output_images/calibration](https://github.com/CreatCodeBuild/CarND-Advanced-Lane-Lines/tree/master/output_images/calibration)
+You can run `test_Calibrator` function in __test.py__ to test this class. `test_Calibrator` will write undistorted images to directory [output_images/calibration](https://github.com/CreatCodeBuild/CarND-Advanced-Lane-Lines/tree/master/output_images/calibration)